Gang des postiches: Organisation

-It is known that the group consisted of a core group of five or six (maybe eight) members from eastern Paris, but there were other loose members as well.
+It is known that the group consisted of a core group of five or six (to as high as maybe eight) members from eastern Paris, but there were other loose members as well.
 They convened to commit a series of hold-ups, even several on the same day, then separated for a while (Berliner, for example, lived in the countryside near Carrouges with his wife and son), sometimes going abroad, before they would reconvene.
 The team is considered one of the most prolific in France's history.

 Media involvement

 Amidst the robberies, and in the absence of any leads for the investigators, journalists treated the robbers almost as heroes, since the gang was respectful to their hostages and did not hurt them.
 The robbers addressed the bank patrons and benefited from a strong sympathy among ordinary people, who smiled more than they were bothered when they heard that the Gang des postiches had struck again.
 There was even talk of the gang following a leftist guerilla ideology, which was clearly erroneous.